dnaforge/dnaforge/docs/user-guide/README.md

 ### XT-RNA
 XT-RNA is a single-stranded RNA routing method that minimises the number of kissing loops.
-WIP

 #### Primary Structure
 The primary structure for an XT-RNA design can either be generated entirely randomly, or it can be generated externally and imported back into the DNAforge tool.